wadewegner/deploy-to-sfdx/README.md

 * `/hostedOneClick?template=https://github.com/mshanemc/DF17integrationWorkshops` will immediately deploy that github repo

 Once set up for one-click, users can still use their normal hub using the normal pathway in `/`

+One-click uses memcachier/memjs to store the login information, including the refresh token.
+This lets the app retain that info across shutdowns, startups, scale-outs, and heroku maintenance process.
+To clear the cache, flush it from the add-on...there's no functionality for that built into the app itself.